DavidS/DavidS.github.io/_posts/2022-09-26-unversal-pipeline-compiler.md

 ----

-*Thanks to Michael Lombardi for comments/corrections/discussion.*
+*Thanks to Michael Lombardi and Evgeni Golov for comments/corrections/discussion.*